Implicit Quantile Networks For Emulation in Jet Physics: Stochastic Folding of Jets

 \subsection{Dataset Generation}

 As this study is a proof of concept, we limit our investigations to the fast folding of gen-jets to reco-jets.
-The \texttt{Pythia8}\cite{Bierlich:2022pfr} event generator (v8.307) is used to simulate proton-proton collisions at 13\,TeV at the Large Hadron Collider (LHC)\footnote{\url{https://home.cern/science/accelerators/large-hadron-collider}}, while the \texttt{Delphes}\cite{Selvaggi:2016ydq} detector simulator (v3.5.0) provides an approximate simulation of the interaction of jets with one of the particle detectors at the LHC, namely, the Compact Muon Solenoid (CMS) detector\cite{CMS:2007sch}.
-A particle clustering algorithm, called anti-$k_\text{T}$~\cite{Cacciari_2008}, is used at both the particle generation and event reconstruction levels to cluster particles into jets using \texttt{FastJet} \cite{fastjet}.
+The \texttt{Pythia8} \cite{Bierlich:2022pfr} event generator (v8.307) is used to simulate proton-proton collisions at 13\,TeV at the Large Hadron Collider (LHC)\footnote{\url{https://home.cern/science/accelerators/large-hadron-collider}}, while the \texttt{Delphes} \cite{Selvaggi:2016ydq} detector simulator (v3.5.0) provides an approximate simulation of the interaction of jets with one of the particle detectors at the LHC, namely, the Compact Muon Solenoid (CMS) detector \cite{CMS:2007sch}.
+A particle clustering algorithm, called anti-$k_\textnormal{T}$~\cite{Cacciari_2008}, is used at both the particle generation and event reconstruction levels to cluster particles into jets with a radius parameter $R=0.5$ using \texttt{FastJet} \cite{fastjet}.

-We simulated $10$~million jets using the \texttt{Pythia8}-\texttt{Delphes} pipeline, of which $1$~million were set aside as test data.
+We simulated $10$~million hard QCD jets using the \texttt{Pythia8}-\texttt{Delphes} pipeline, of which $1$~million were set aside as test data.
 Of the remaining $9$~million jets, we used $8$~million as training data, leaving the remaining $1$~million jets for model validation and hyperparameter tuning.
+These jets had a generator level $p_T$ cut of 20 GeV and a reconstruction level cut of 5.0 on the absolute pseudorapidity corresponding to the edge of the CMS Hadronic Forward detector.
+Both tracker and calorimeter information was used for the particles included in the reconstruction level jets.
 The complete code to reproduce the results in this paper, released with a GPL3 license, can be found at the linked GitHub repository\footnote{\url{https://github.com/alpha-davidson/Jet-IQNs}}.